 8. Section 6, “Taxes” is modified by adding the following sentence at the end of each option thereof:

 “Notwithstanding anything to the contrary herein, Buyer shall also pay or cause to be paid any tax levied on Transactions under this Contract by the state (or any other governmental subdivision) in which the Gas is consumed or otherwise used.”

+We agree to Section 6.

+[Do you agree to Sections 5, 6, and 7?? –AESNE]

 9. Section 7, “Billing, Payment, and Audit” is modified by adding the following new Section 7.5 at the end thereof:

+With respect to Provision 7.5, we will agree to net, but we suggest the following: .

-“7.5 Notwithstanding the other provisions of this Section 7, if, in the same Month, each party is required to pay to the other an amount pursuant to this Contract (whether pursuant to one or more Transactions), then, such amounts with respect to each other shall be aggregated and the parties may discharge their obligations through netting in which case the party owing the larger aggregate amount shall pay to the other party on a net basis; that is, the excess of the larger aggregate amount over the smaller aggregate amount.
+Netting.
+Notwithstanding the other provisions of this Section 7, in the event that Buyer and Seller are each required to pay an amount to the other pursuant to this Contract in the same Month hereunder, then such amounts with respect to each Party may be aggregated and the Parties may discharge their obligations to pay through netting, in which case the Party, if any, owing the greater aggregate amount mhall pay to the other Party the difference between the aggreagate amounts owed by each Party to the other Party.
 In order to manage cash efficiently, the parties agree to use their best efforts to make payments to each other on a net basis as provided for herein.
-Notwithstanding the foregoing provisions of this subparagraph and the netting of payments pursuant hereto, each party shall provide the other party, upon request, with separate invoices and documentation covering each Transaction sufficient to permit the other party to comply with its internal accounting and record keeping procedures concerning individual Transactions.”itshaagg by
+Notwithstanding the foregoing provisions of this subparagraph and the netting of payments pursuant hereto, each party shall provide the other party, upon request, with separate invoices and documentation covering each Transaction sufficient to permit the other party to comply with its internal accounting and record keeping procedures concerning individual Transactions..

+[We agree, as amended AESNE]

 10. Section 8.1 of “Title, Warranty and Indemnity” is modified by deleting the first sentence in its entirety and replacing it with the following sentence in lieu thereof: